frederic-perez/AmE-dictionary/data/dictionary.md

 __démarche__ _n_ :two: /day-MARSH/ The word démarche refers to a course of action or a maneuver, and especially to a political or diplomatic maneuver.
 Démarche is also often used specifically for a petition or protest that is presented through diplomatic channels. _The speaker urged wealthy nations to heed the démarches of those less powerful countries bearing the brunt of climate change._
 __demean__ _v_ :six: /dih-MEEN/ To demean someone or something is to cause that person or thing to seem less important or worthy of respect.
 __demeaning__ _adj_ :two::hammer: _This job is demeaning._
-__demeanor__ _n_ :three: /dih-MEE-ner/ Demeanor refers to a person’s behavior toward other people.
+__demeanor__ _n_ :four::mega: /dih-MEE-ner/ Demeanor refers to a person’s behavior toward other people.
 It is usually used in the singular. _The teacher’s quiet demeanor had a calming effect on the children._
 __demigod__ _n_ :two: A person with great powers and abilities. _Syn_ superman, Ubermensch
 __demilitarize__ _vt_
 __demo__ _v_ :two: Short for demonstrate. _Google demoed its AI-powered search engine._ _We’ve just demoed Riffusion, an incredible AI song-creation tool!_